flutter/devtools/tool/release_notes/NEXT_RELEASE_NOTES.md

 ## Memory updates

-- Improve useability of snapshot diffing [#5015](https://github.com/flutter/devtools/pull/5015)
+- Improve usability of snapshot diffing [#5015](https://github.com/flutter/devtools/pull/5015)

 ## Debugger updates
 TODO: Remove this section if there are not any general updates.